 If you find any of it interesting too, send me a message saying "I found this interesting" and I'll respond to you with "Excellent, I'm happy you found it interesting".

-With the New Year amongst us, the dreaded perception of the passage of time* shoots to its peak strength, gnawing at the neurons with all this waving goodbye to the number 2021 and making some resolutions to follow through with before the big rock makes another full trip around the nuclear life-bringer.
+With the New Year amongst us, the dreaded perception of the passage of time* shoots to its peak strength, ushering in a new four digit number which generates some resolutions to follow through with before the big rock makes another full trip around the nuclear mystery ball.

-I like this particular tradition because it briefly threatens dormancy with a deadly laser and chucks in some promises of ambition++, albeit a few weeks before half the capitalism tokens are kidnapped by the government through taxation.
+I actually like this particular tradition because it chucks in some promises of ambition++, albeit a few weeks before half the capitalism tokens are hijacked by the government through the process of taxation.

 In 2021 I didn't write a great deal, so I've chosen the world's easiest topic to blog about more regularly: stuff in the last while that might be at least mildly interesting to hear about.
 There's no agreed upon frequency for these posts, so this may be the only entry, or a few more might threaten to materialise as the year progresses.